n6xej/CSWAnimatedTextView/README.md

 ## Installation

-Install GTToast by using [CocoaPods](http://cocoapods.org).
+Install CSWAnimatedTextView by using [CocoaPods](http://cocoapods.org).
 Include the following in your Podfile:

 ```
-pod 'GTToast'
+pod 'CSWAnimatedTextView'
 ```

 ## How to get started